DeMistified/TatungEinstein_DeMiSTify/deca_usb/README.md

 **Testing**

-Please test all your USB keyboards and notify if it's working or not.
+Please test all your USB keyboards and notify if it's working or not to @TheSonders via issue at his [repository](https://github.com/TheSonders/USBKeyboard/blob/main/ULPI_PS2_PUBLIC.v)

 * If working please provide VID and PID codes of your keyboard (lsusb output codes in Linux)
 * If not working try disconnecting power and/or program again the board (surely needs implementing the PLL locking)